How Blockchain is Helping Rethink Loyalty Programs

 Loyalty programs are among the most important factors for customer retention with 40 percent of revenue coming from loyal customers.
-The role of loyalty programs in helping marketing in future is clear because loyalty management market will be worth $6.2 billion by 2023.
+The role of loyalty programs in helping marketing in the future is clear because the loyalty management market will be worth $6.2 billion by 2023.

 However, the cost of acquiring a new customer is now 5-10 times and most loyalty programs are still hitting low client retention rates, low redemption rates, record delays, among other difficulties.

-For instance, by 2017, around 6.7 trillion points worth $51 billion were issued in U.S. and these programs had 3.3 billion members with membership growing at 13 percent per year.
+For instance, by 2017, around 6.7 trillion points worth $51 billion were issued in the U.S. and these programs had 3.3 billion members with membership growing at 13 percent per year.
 Basically, there were 29 loyalty programs on average per each U.S. household.
 However, more than half of loyalty memberships in the U.S. are inactive according to the 2017 Colloquy Loyalty Census, based in part on a survey of about 4,500 American and Canadian consumers.
 It says about 30 percent of consumers have abandoned a program without redeeming a point or a mile.

 Loyalty programs used traditionally by firms are hard to set up.
 They, for instance, require a customer to have a separate card at the point of sale.
-Even those that use mobile apps suffer from low user base.
+Even those that use mobile apps suffer from the low user base.
 In addition, these programs have been very hard to maintain for small retailers and online stores.

-Blockchain can help improve on these aspects including reducing of the inefficiencies.
+Blockchain can help improve on these aspects including reducing the inefficiencies.
 Blockchain can be used on any loyalty program regardless of the type of organization.
-Regular loyalty more can also be used to open new economic models in business.
+Regular loyalty more can also be used to open new economic models in the business.

 Why loyalty programs are still important

 A loyalty program is important because generating income from existing customers is cheaper than attempting to get revenue from new ones.
 In fact, it is more costly to acquire a new user than to maintain an existing one.
-Therefore, if you are in a business that relies on generating revenues from repeat customers, a loyalty program may be very critical for the business success.
+Therefore, if you are in a business that relies on generating revenues from repeat customers, a loyalty program may be very critical for business success.

 Basically, a loyalty program works by way of awarding and accumulating points for a customer for every purchase.
 These points can then be redeemed in a real money format at a later date and when accumulated to a redeemable level.
-Customers would basically like them in order to reduce price of large purchases or get discounts on something they will be buying in future.
+Customers would basically like them in order to reduce the price of large purchases or get discounts on something they will be buying in the future.
 Since these programs encourage customers to accumulate the points, they encourage loyalty of customers for a given service.

 How a blockchain loyalty reward system works and its benefits